 Metal Gear Solid may not even be "his" anymore, or at least after Metal Gear Solid V: The Phantom Pain is released in September.
 And whatever the internal truths at Konami may be, their public actions have put the entire MGS legacy in question, if not outright jeopardy.
 When MGSV is over and done with, it may be time to follow Snake's lead and spread the ashes of the series' past over our faces.

 This all makes right now perhaps a strange time to reflect, but reflect we shall.
-After all, Kojima's Metal Gear is still Metal Gear even when stripped of his name.
-But it's because of Kojima's goofy, hallucinatory blend of uncompromising vision, self-awareness, and refusal to present reality at face value that MGS is chock full of memories, from the ludicrous to the gravely sobering.
+After all, Kojima's Metal Gear is still Metal Gear even when stripped of his name, just as a cardboard box is the best stealth tool around, whether it's emblazoned with "The Orange" or "Love Pack" on its side.
+Similarly, it's because of Kojima's goofy, hallucinatory blend of uncompromising vision, self-awareness and refusal to present reality at face value that MGS is chock full of memories, from the ludicrous to the gravely sobering.

 It goes without saying that most creators (particularly Japanese ones, who lean more toward auteur sensibilities than many of the West's equivalents) eventually leave their most-famous creations behind to do something new, and Kojima's more than earned the right to make whatever he wants.
 But you have to wonder what Metal Gear really means without him, or why anyone would want to bother trying to find out.

-On to the best bits, then, or at least some of my favorites.
+On to the best bits, then, or at least some of my favourites.
 Disagreements are assured.
 Oh, spoilers, obviously.

 Snake's nightmare – Metal Gear Solid 3: Snake Eater